 Smith Leadership Institute and Freshmen Welcome Week

-Your Smith Start adventure starts with our Smith Leadership Institute (SLI).
+Your Smith Start adventure starts with our Smith Leadership Institute (SLI), sponsored by EY.
 At SLI, you’ll connect with your cohort of 30 students, along Smith upperclassmen, staff, and corporate partners.
 With the support of your cohort, you’ll explore the unique skills, strengths, and attitudes shaping your value to the Smith, business, and global community, as well as plan ahead to make the most of your time at Smith.

 Semester 1: Who Am I as a Business Professional?

 By the end of the semester, you will be able to articulate your ‘value proposition’ and express clarity in the knowledge of the different sectors of business.

 Required course: BMGT110*, Introduction to the Business Value Chain

 *Most students will take BMGT110 in the (F) section; credit will also be received if student is enrolled in Business, Society and Economy (S) section.
 Students with BMGT110 transfer credit will coordinate program participation with Kristin LaRiviere, Smith Start Assistant Director.